Univision: Univision America

 Univision America is a Spanish-language talk radio network that is distributed by Univision parent Univision Communications, which was launched on July 4, 2012, with affiliations with nine AM radio stations in Los Angeles, San Francisco and San Diego, California; Dallas and Houston, Texas; Chicago, Illinois, Las Vegas, Nevada; and Orlando and Miami, Florida.
 The network features talk shows focusing on issues of importance to Hispanic and Latino Americans, and produces features hourly national and international news updates.
 As of October 2015, Univision America has ten affiliates, all or which are owned by Univision Communications' radio division Univision Radio; it is also distributed nationwide to other areas without a local affiliate via iHeartRadio.

 International broadcasts

 Mexico

 Univision programming is available in Mexico through affiliates in markets located within proximity to the Mexico–United States border (such as KBNT-CD/San Diego (and repeater KHAX-LD); KUVE-DT/Tucson, Arizona; KINT-TV/El Paso, KLDO-TV/Laredo and KNVO/McAllen), whose signals are readily receivable over-the-air in border areas of northern Mexico.
 Some U.S.-based border affiliates are also available on subscription television providers throughout the country, including in the Mexico City area include WLTV of Miami, WXTV of the New York City and KMEX of Los Angeles.

-Colombia

-In Colombia, Univision programming is available on many cable and satellite providers in that country via either Miami and New York City owned-and-operated stations WLTV or WXTV, along with UniMás, Galavisión and TUDN in that country.

-Ecuador

-In Ecuador, Univision programming is available on many cable and satellite providers in that country via either Miami and New York City owned-and-operated stations WLTV or WXTV, along with UniMás, Galavisión and TUDN in that country.

-Peru

-In Peru, Univision programming is available on many cable and satellite providers in that country via either Miami and New York City owned-and-operated stations WLTV or WXTV, along with UniMás, Galavisión and TUDN in that country.